uber/okbuck/README.md

 please read the [Exopackage wiki page](https://github.com/OkBuilds/OkBuck/wiki/Exopackage-Configuration-Guide), if you don't need exopackage, you can ignore these parameters
 + `annotationProcessors` is used to depend on annotation processors declared locally as another gradle module in the same root project.
 +  `buckProjects` is a set of projects to generate buck configs for.
 Default is all sub projects of the root project.
++ `remove` is a list of files to clean up by the plugin when running `okbuckClean`.
+By default it is set to ['.buckconfig.local', '**/BUCK'].
 + `keep` is a list of files to not clean up by the plugin when running `okbuckClean`.
 This may be useful if you want made manual modifications to some buck configuration and would like to keep it intact while regenerating the configuration for other projects.
+By default it is set to ['.okbuck/**'].
 + `install` is used to download and install buck from the [official version](https://github.com/facebook/buck) or from any fork.
 It keeps a cache of different forks you can use across your projects.
-To install the specified version you need to explictly run the `buckInstall` task and can use it via the `buck` symlink in your project.
+To install the specified version you need to explicitly run the `buckInstall` task and can use it via the `buck` symlink in your project.
  - `gitUrl` - The git url of the buck fork.
 Default is [facebook/buck](https://github.com/facebook/buck)
  - `sha` - The git sha/branch/tag to checkout before building.
 Defaults to origin/master
  - `dir` - The directory to clone buck in.
 Defaults to `~/.gradle/caches/okbuilds`